hyperledger-archives/burrow/README.md

 Make sure you have the proper [Go](https://golang.org/) distribution for your OS and architecture.
 The recommended version is `1.4.2`.
 Follow the instructions on how to set up GOROOT and GOPATH.

-You will also need the following libraries: `git, mercurial, libgmp3-dev`
+You will also need the following libraries: `git, libgmp3-dev`

-On Ubuntu: `sudo apt-get install git mercurial libgmp3-dev`
+On Ubuntu: `sudo apt-get install git libgmp3-dev`

+On Mac: `brew install git gmp`

 Next you pull in the code: